 One of the main challenges for Melbourne Cricket Ground was the contrast in workload between the hundreds of event days held throughout the year and non-event days.
 During event days, between 50 and 100 work requests can be logged from over 200 operatives including MCG staff and external contractors, compared to around 20 requests on a non-event day.
-QFM manages this by switching workflows using a priority setting, which enables the calls to be managed by the inhouse team on non-event days and by a specialist third party service desk on busy event days.
+QFM manages this by switching workflows using a priority setting, which enables the calls to be managed by the in-house team on non-event days and by a specialist third party service desk on busy event days.

 In addition to streamlining work requests, QFM has also improved the rate of first time fixes.
 It manages the resources so jobs can be allocated to operatives with the required skillset, and by using GPS tracking the service desk can see who is geographically closest in order to reduce travel times.
 Operatives can access real-time information about the job via the QFM mobile app, allowing the work to be completed more efficiently and with fewer return visits.

 At MCG, there is a formal plan to broaden its use of QFM over a period of time.
 For example, the use of QR codes would allow easier management of the facility.
 Codes can be scanned using a mobile device, and give operatives access to the main database, showing any maintenance required in a particular location.
-Implementing this functionality would optimize the use of the contractors' time, underpinned by accurate and readily available data.
-Following an upgrade to MCG's Wi-Fi network in 2015, QFM is available to the operatives on a superfast, secure high-density system which has enabled the practical and expanded use of QFM's mobile technology.
+Implementing this functionality would optimise the use of the contractors' time, underpinned by accurate and readily available data.
+Following an upgrade to MCG's Wi-Fi network in 2015, QFM is available to the operatives on a super-fast, secure high-density system which has enabled the practical and expanded use of QFM's mobile technology.

-As Greg says, "We have the technology and we want to use it to maximum effect in order to optimize our service delivery and visitor experience.
-We have been impressed by QFM as a flexible and customizable application which has been able to mould to our environment.

-The functionality is being continuously developed and broadened by Service Works Global and we can see even more benefits of using QFM as time goes on.
+As Greg says, "We have the technology and we want to use it to maximum effect in order to optimise our service delivery and visitor experience.
+We have been impressed by QFM as a flexible and customisable application which has been able to mould to our environment.
+The functionality is being continuously developed and broadened by Service Works Global and we can see even more benefits of using QFM as time goes on."

 QFM is also used for recording all lost property at the venue.
-Previously lost property records were kept in a handwritten book, or on a loose piece of paper.
+Previously lost property records were kept in a handwritten book. or on a loose piece of paper.
 Visitors who report lost property now are recorded on the system, as well as the items which have been found.
-To cope with the sheer volume of items, the items are categorized as green (one month old), orange (two months old) and red (three months or more meaning that the items are receives a daily automated report from QFM to allow the lost property to be efficiently organized.
+To cope with the sheer volume of items, the items are categorised as green (one month old), orange (two months old) and red (three months or more meaning that the items are ready for disposal).
+Each member of the events team receives a daily automated report from QFM to allow the lost property to be efficiently organised.
 After just a few weeks of implementing this functionality, 400 pieces of lost property were returned to 152 owners.

-Greg says: "Anyone working in the stadium can use it without much training and it's transformed us in many areas, particularly with the problem of lost property."
+"One of the reasons this system has been so successful at the MCG is that it is so easy to use," says Greg.
+"Anyone working in the stadium can use it without much training and it's transformed us in many areas, particularly with the problem of lost property."